Private Equity Industry Overview

 Associate work consists mainly of research, due diligence, financial modeling, and report writing.
 Like analysts and associates in an investment bank, if they aren’t experts at preparing spreadsheets in Excel when they arrive, they become experts soon after arriving.
 One task typically assigned to associates is reviewing and summarizing confidential information memorandums (CIMs), which are documents produced by investment banks that contain information about potential investment opportunities.

 Associates also assist senior personnel in tasks such as monitoring companies in the firm’s portfolio, sourcing deals, handling transactions, and fielding phone calls from investors.

 Associates commonly go through a two- to three-year program that includes a lot of on-the-job training.
-Private equity work is very specialized and therefore, little undergraduate or even graduate work serves as direct preparation for it.
+Private equity work is very specialized and little undergraduate or even graduate work serves as direct preparation for it.
 Most private equity firms structure an associate’s work to gradually teach them the business of private equity, gradually increasing their responsibilities within the firm as their knowledge and skill levels increase.

-Salaries for private equity associates vary widely among firms and also usually include significant raises from one year to the next, but generally range from $115,000 to around $160,000.
+Salaries for private equity associates vary widely among firms and usually include significant raises from one year to the next, but generally range from $115,000 to around $160,000.

 At the end of the two- to three-year period, associates commonly embark on completing an MBA degree or, if they already have one, are promoted to positions of senior associates, vice presidents, or principals.